-- How To: Move a Refrigerator
+How to Move a Refrigerator Safely

 When you’re starting out in a new home or renovating the kitchen in your current one, the time may come when you must figure out how to move a refrigerator.
-With fridges weighing in anywhere between 150 and 350 pounds, doing this job incorrectly can result in bodily injuries, scratched floors, even a broken fridge.
+With fridges weighing anywhere between 150 and 350 pounds, doing this job incorrectly can result in bodily injuries, scratched floors, or even a broken fridge.

 Unplug the refrigerator from the wall.
 If you have a built-in icemaker, disconnect the fridge from its water source as well.
 Gather the cords up in a coil and secure them tightly with a zip tie or a few loops of painter’s tape (masking tape is also an option but may leave adhesive residue).
 Allow 6 to 8 hours for the interior to defrost completely; if you skip this step, you’ll run the risk of the fridge’s interior growing mold or even leaking all over the moving truck while in transit.

-Wrap two or more all-purpose bungee cords around the appliance like belts—one around the upper half and one around the lower half—to keep the doors closed when you move the refrigerator.
+Wrap two or more bungee cords around the appliance like moving straps—one around the upper half and one around the lower half—to keep the doors closed when you move the refrigerator.
 If you don’t have bungee cords, two long rolls of plastic wrap secured tightly around the fridge can do the trick almost as well; be sure to get a snug fit and tape off the ends to reinforce.
 If possible, tie the door handles together as well to make sure everything stays firmly in place during transport.

 For this two-person job, one person will position the dolly underneath the fridge and stay behind it with hands on handles, keeping it in place.
 The tow blade should just slide right underneath the appliance without having to be forced.
-Now, the helper uses the dolly’s straps to lock it down by encircling the refrigerator’s body like a belt, similar to the way you secured the doors closed with tape or plastic wrap.
+Now, the helper uses the dolly’s straps to lock it down by encircling the refrigerator’s body like a belt, similar to the way you secured the doors closed with bungees or plastic wrap.
 If the dolly has a ratchet mechanism (found on its back), use that to pull the strap tight and keep the fridge securely fastened to the dolly itself while it’s moving.
 If there’s no ratchet, tie a tight double knot, anchoring it to the steel ribs between the dolly’s handles.

 Position yourselves so that one person is standing behind the dolly, holding it by both handles to guide the movement, and the other is standing in front of the doors, able to react quickly in case anything hasn’t been secured correctly and the fridge starts to slide or the doors begin to open.